mfaks/Small-Shell/README.md

 6. **Signal Handling**: Handles SIGINT and SIGTSTP signals appropriately for foreground and background processes.
 Displays informative messages and manages shell behavior based on signal reception.

 ## Compilation Instructions
-To compile the smallsh shell, follow these steps:
+To compile the shell, follow these steps:
 1. Open a terminal.
 2. Navigate to the directory containing the source code files.
 3. Use the gcc compiler to compile the code: